spirobel/projects/README.md

 # Projects

-Projects is a plugin for ...
+Projects is a plugin to manage (project-)task dependencies with discourse.

 ## Installation